mixmix/mixmix.github.io/content/post/cybernetic-signal/index.md

   **Origin** -- My friend Richard and his partner have a bowl of cards, and on the cards are written fun activities.
 When they're bored they pull a card from the bowl, and they're off on adventure.
 I copied that.
-When my wife or I come across a recommended location, fun kids activity, or upcoming event, they get dumped into this chat.
+When my partner or I come across a recommended location, fun kids activity, or upcoming event, they get dumped into this chat.

   **Evolution** -- It's like a shared memory space... but for for possible futures.
 This